kellerkinderDE/devenv-shopware/README.md

 ### Different PHP versions

-If you want to use a specific PHP version you can set the following versions in your project devenv.nix file.
+If you want to use a specific PHP version, you can set the following versions in your project devenv.nix file.
 The php.ini configuration is >php80 specific and needs to be adjusted when using a lower version.